-Official transcripts are documents that are produced by the registrar's office and must be ordered according to the instructions on the Request a Transcript page.
+Official transcripts are documents that are produced by the registrar's office and must be ordered according to the instructions on the Official Transcript page.
 Whether issued as secure .pdf documents or printed on blue tamper proof security paper, official transcripts are important to third parties so that they can be assured of authenticity (originating directly from CWRU) and content accuracy.
 Official transcripts are issued in portrait format and contain the seal of the university and the signature of the University Registrar.

 Unofficial transcripts are available to current students via self-service from the Student Information System.
 (See Viewing Unofficial Transcript.)
 They are a means by which students may review their academic record and are generated in landscape format.
 There are content differences between an unofficial transcript and an official transcript.
 Some differences only appear on certain careers (i.e., levels at which student records are aggregated such as Undergraduate, Graduate, Law, etc.) while others are universal across all careers at the University.

 On all careers, course by course details of external transfer credit—credit that is transferred into CWRU from another school—appear on the unofficial transcript, but on an official transcript only the school from which the credit was transferred, the CWRU program to which the transfer credit was applied, and the total number of hours accepted at CWRU will appear.